enso-org/enso-archive/doc/types/design/types.md

 with the GUI.

-The current implementation of Enso supports single dispatch (dispatch purely on the type of `self`), but there are broader visions afoot for the final implementation of dynamic dispatch in Enso.
+The current implementation of Enso supports single dispatch (dispatch purely on the type of `this`), but there are broader visions afoot for the final implementation of dynamic dispatch in Enso.

 > The actionables for this section include: